PayBreak/retailer-integration-guide/_includes/v4/installations.md

 Retrieve the confidence level for an applicant in the format of a traffic lighting system.

-A response of `green` indicates that the applicant is of good credit worthiness, and from the information provided, nothing has been flagged on our decision checks.
+A response of `green` indicates that the applicant is of good credit worthiness, and with the information provided, nothing has been flagged in our decision checks.

 A response of `amber` indicates that the applicant has flagged on internal checks.
 The applicant may still proceed, and would be subject to further verification checks.